 The United States Census counts every resident in the United States every 10 years.
 April 1, 2020 is Census Day!
 Participating in the Census is very important for Longmont.
 Please help us make sure Everyone Counts in Longmont by completing the Census!

-Things to know about the Census
+- Things to know about the Census in 2020

 The Census brings money to Longmont